Sustainable sugarcane forum

 4th-5th December 2017, London

-Created in partnership with Bonsucro, the global platform for sugarcane, this forum is designed for all stakeholders in the sugar value chain to discuss the commercial opportunities of implementing sustainability and ethical initiatives, and the practicalities of how to make them successful.
+Created in partnership with Bonsucro, the global platform for sugarcane, this forum is designed for brands and end-users in the sugarcane supply chain to discuss the commercial opportunities of implementing sustainability and ethical initiatives, and the practicalities of how to make them successful.

-The conference offers the opportunity for a diverse group of stakeholders to discuss and debate the key issues facing the industry, through an interactive, engaging and practical format.
+The conference offers the opportunity for a diverse group of stakeholders to discuss and debate the key issues and opportunities facing the industry, through an interactive, engaging and practical format.

 The forum will provide delegates with: